-No Ambient Noise During Interview: While you do want to use ambient noise in your audio story, you don’t want the ambient noise to interfere with the person speaking to you.
+Avoid Distracting Noise During Interview: While you can use appropriate, relevant, and purposeful ambient noise in your audio story, you don’t want the ambient noise to interfere with the person speaking to you.
 Avoid consistent background noise by picking a small quiet room with carpet and soft chairs.
-If using the TASCAM, try using the foam covering to see if it helps quiet ambient noise.
-You want to collect ambient noise separately and not fight it during the interview.

 If Ambient Noise is Unavoidable: Press the record button before you begin the formal interview.
 Allow the recorder to collect the ambient noise without anyone’s voices interrupting the ambient noise.
 This gives you clean ambient noise to insert into any pauses during the editing process.

 Get Close, But Not TOO Close: Experiment with the recording device so you know you’re close enough to the person’s mouth.

 When editing, it’s easier to bump up the volume than bump down the volume.
 Thus, err on the side of caution and do not record at a level that is TOO LOUD.